 There are gas stations in Summer Lake and in Paisley.
 There is AAA service at Summer Lake; however, they come from either Bly or La Pine and take a few hours to arrive.

 The Summer Lake basin, in which PLAYA is located, is subject to storms and high winds with gusts up to 65 mph.
 In the summer months, the temperature ranges from close to 90 during the day to 50 at night.
 In winter, the average highs are in the low 40s to mid 30s, and the lows may dip well below freezing.
 All seasons can vary in temperature and level of precipitation.
 Don’t let the name fool you, winter comes to Summer Lake with gusto, and the wind can be strong in any season.
 If your residency is during the cold months (November through March), be sure your vehicle is equipped with appropriate tires and chains.
 Please check road condition cameras at tripcheck.com

 Miles of trails and Forest Service roads offer varied views of the Summer Lake valley and are appropriate for walking, hiking and mountain biking.
 You may swim in the pond during warmer months.
 Winter residents can enjoy snowshoeing and cross-country skiing when there is snow on the playa.
-PLAYA has available canoes and paddles for use on the pond and two mountain bikes.
+PLAYA has available canoes and paddles for use on the pond.
 Residents must bring all other outdoor gear.
 There are no gear rental stores in the immediate area.

 At PLAYA, extreme weather changes may occur within the same day.
 Layers of clothing are the best way to meet the challenges of the changing weather.
 Residents are expected to arrive with adequate clothing for the duration of their stay.
 Comfortable walking shoes and hiking boots are handy.
 Sturdy, waterproof boots are a must during winter for access to the muddy lakebed.